nexpy/nexpy/doc/source/pythonshell.rst

 NeXus Fields
 ------------
 NeXus data values are stored in NeXus objects of class 'NXfield'.
-The NXfield class wraps standard Numpy arrays, scalars, and python strings so that additional metadata (or attributes) and methods can be associated with them.
+The NXfield class wraps standard numpy arrays, scalars, and python strings so that additional metadata (or attributes) and methods can be associated with them.

 There are three ways to create an NXfield.